 Layering Paint for a Unique Finish

 Since the silver is metallic it doesn’t cover the same as the paint.
 It has a slightly opaque appearance, which is fine, we still have more to go.
+This painted wood, I mean plastic, or wood and plastic combo is really starting to pop with multiple coats of paint.

 A little Video Action